Sdniss/BICAMSZ/README.md

         - `bvmt`: bvmt conversion table
         - `cvlt`: cvlt conversion table
         - `description`: description of the structure of a conversion table

-      - class `ReferenceData`: A 100.000 element vector creating the normal distribution of the reference population.

-        Attributes:

-        - `data`: numpy array of length 100.000
-        - `description`: description of the data

    2. Functions (`functions.py`)